-Romania & Moldova – discover the cultural heritage 17th – 26th of April 2017 / 16th -25th of October 2017
+Romania & Moldova – discover the cultural heritage from 16 to 25 April 2018 / from 15 to 24 October 2018

 If time allows we shall stop in Sinaia to admire from outside the famous Peles Castle – former summer residence of the Hohenzollern King’s family in Romania, built in 1875 and the most beautiful in the S-E of Europe.
 The Castle was designed in the Neo-Renaissance style, first by German architect Wilhelm Doderer and later by Johannes Schultz (1876-1883).
 Peles Castle has over 170 rooms, unlike Pelisor Castle which has only 70.
 Worthy of mention is the fact that Peles Castle is the first European castle entirely lit by electrical current.